Frequently Asked Questions

 - Revenue from other entities who have requested access to a portion of the complex in a way that does not interfere with our training and matches

 This lean model is sustainable.
-It will not require us to become a large club and will not require us to merge with other clubs.
+It will not require us to become a large club/League and will not require us to merge with other clubs.
 This model will allow us to keep fees low going forward.

 Academy players (u-8-U-10): $395 + $49 registration fee.
 Upper level players (U-11 through U-15): $595 + $49 registration fee.
 We are sensitive to the current economic situation of families and our fees reflect this sensitivity.
 Yes these fee’s are for the entire club season.

 NOS Santos has only two remaining coaching spots open.
 We will limit our coaching staff to 10 coaches for 16 competitive teams.
 This will allow us to focus on quality over quantity.
-We do not aspire to become a large club.
+We do not aspire to become a large league.

 No. The Arizona Soccer Association will confer with us and place each team in the appropriate league and division.